How to Evaluate Voice Agent QA Software: 7 Essential Criteria (2025)

 • p90 and p99 latency reveal your worst response times, the edge cases users actually feel.

-At scale, high p90/p99 latency directly correlates with lower CSAT and session abandonment
+At scale, high p90/p99 latency directly correlates with lower CSAT and session abandonment.

 Regression Testing